Back To School Time

 #5) Bigger is not necessarily better.
 The more room there is in a backpack, the more your child will carry-and the heavier the backpack will be.

 #6) Urge your child to wear both shoulder straps.
-Lugging the backpack around by one strap can cause the disproportionate shift of weight to one side, leading to neck and muscle spasms, as well as low-back pain.
+Lugging the backpack around by one strap can cause a disproportionate shift of weight to one side, leading to neck and muscle spasms, as well as low-back pain.

 #7) Wide, padded straps are very important.
-Non-padded straps are uncomfortable, and can dig into your child’s shoulders.
+Non-padded straps are uncomfortable and can dig into your child’s shoulders.

 #8) The shoulder straps should be adjustable so the backpack to fit to your child’s body.
 Straps that are too loose can cause the backpack to dangle, causing spinal misalignment and pain.

 #9) If the backpack is still too heavy, talk to your child’s teacher.
 Ask if your child could leave the heaviest books at school, and bring home only lighter hand-out materials or workbooks.
 Or encourage your local school district to purchase textbooks on CD-Rom.